-It's time to say goodbye to harmful levels of chemicals with a Turmerry organic
+It's time to say goodbye to harmful levels of chemicals with Turmerry latex mattresses.

-mattress.
-Our mattresses are made with safety in mind, which means they are free of harmful levels of synthetic
+Our mattresses are made with safety in mind, which means they are free of harmful levels of synthetic additives,

-additives, adhesives, and toxic fumes produced by memory foam and polyurethane foam.
-Plus, we use a New Zealand
+adhesives, and toxic fumes produced by memory foam and polyurethane foams.
+Plus, we use a New Zealand wool layer

 Sleep Without Disruption

 Experience blissful comfort and sleep like royalty with the motion isolation features